 Choose the right streaming service

 This one kind of goes without saying, but: make sure you build your playlist on a streaming service that's best for you and your party.
 If you're an audiophile and care a lot about sound quality, check out Tidal.
-It's one of the few services that offer "high-fidelity CD sound quality."
+It's one of the few streaming services to offer high-fidelity CD sound quality.

 Here's some quick links for learning how to make playlists on the top music-streaming services: Tidal, Apple Music, Spotify, Google Play Music, YouTube Music, and Deezer.
 Oh, and here's a thorough comparison of the several streaming services available in the UK...

 Define the mood of your playlist

 The best playlists are tailored to a specific mood.
 You can make your playlist as broad or as niche as you like, but it really should have a focus.
 This depends a lot on the party you're hosting and the guests who'll be attending.
 You can simply make an all-encompassing New Year's Eve music playlist with standard tunes, or you can get creative and try to remember the big hits of the year that you really loved.

-You could even choose holiday songs with lush orchestral arrangements, with lots of emphasis on the Trans-Siberian Orchestra, with the purpose of creating an arena-rock atmosphere.
+You could even choose holiday songs with lush orchestral arrangements, lots of emphasis on the Trans-Siberian Orchestra or the purpose of creating an arena-rock atmosphere.
 It's entirely up to you, but just make sure you do it.
 This of course applies to non-holiday and New Year lists too.

 Give your playlist an appropriate title

 Before you start adding music to your playlist, you'll have to name it first (in most instances, anyway).

 You should have already decided the mood of your list, and if you have, this step will be pretty easy.
-We'll get into this more later, but if you plan to share your playlist with others, consider naming it something catchy as well as something associated with the music files in it.
+We'll get into this more in a minute, but if you plan to share your playlist with others, consider naming it something catchy, as well as something associated with the music files in it.

 For instance, you shouldn't name a New Year playlist "the most Santanic music of all time".
 Unless, of course, you actually think that.